dsGitHubRepository/find-political-donors/README.md

 3. $ amount contributed ( TRANSACTION-AMT )
 4. date of transaction ( TRANSACTION-DT )
 5. recipient ID  ( CMTE-ID )

+### Approach towards solution

+Initially I splitted each line entry into parts so that IDs, zip codes, transaction, date can be pulled conveniently as per the requirement of the challenge.